Trump: US, allied strikes aimed at Syria's chemical weapons - Philly

 "This is difficult to do in a situation like this," he said, in light of the volatility of chemical agents.

+Defense officials from the countries involved in the attack gave different accounts of how much warning was given to the Russians, Syria's powerful ally.

+Gen. Joseph Dunford, chairman of the Joint Chiefs of Staff, said the U.S. did not coordinate targets with or notify the Russian government of the strikes, beyond normal airspace "de-confliction" communications.
+But the description from an ally described things differently.

-At a Pentagon news conference alongside Mattis, and with British and French military officers beside them to emphasize allied unity, Gen. Joseph Dunford said the attacks targeted mainly three targets in western Syria.
+At a Pentagon news conference alongside Mattis, and with British and French military officers beside them to emphasize allied unity, Dunford said the attacks targeted mainly three targets in western Syria.

 The third target was a chemical weapons equipment storage facility and an important command post, also west of Homs, Dunford said.